rjiang03/H-SCL/README.md

-# H-SCL
-Implementation of paper

-Please get into folder main

-For reproduce the result, please use command

-python main.py

-The default set up is cifar100 using H-SCL with beta = 5, The accuracy with KNN classifier will be saved as npy file.

-The learned model will be saved in folder "result", please use linear.py to show the result with linear classifier.

-For reproduce the loss shown in Figure 7, please use command

-python main_loss.py

-Value of four different loss will be saved as npy file.

 # Supervised Contrastive Learning with Hard Negative Samples

 This is the official code for the paper "Supervised Contrastive Learning with Hard Negative Samples".
 This repository contains the implementation of HSCL and related experiments described in the paper.